catsmile100/Validator-Mainnet/RaiblocksOne/README.md

 - Select Account to change to All current accounts
 - Input New Representative same to your wallet account

 16- Minimum 1 Xro for active
 Faucet : https://faucet-xro.codeblocklabs.com/index.php
 Faucet : https://monke42.tk/

+17- Confirm in Discord if node is ready